Meadowlarke/Bibliography/Cooney1966.md

 38: General comments on teaching through television.

--: #Z: In order to keep up with the non-educational television compotition only a turn of the dial away, televised preschool education would have to be just as entertaining.

 39: Inviting guest stars.

 -: Presentig the program as an experiment which needs flexibility.